 We suggest you to bring camera as there are many opportunities to take breathtaking photos of nature, scenery, waterfalls, landmarks, attractions and people.
 You should also bring comfortable shoes for walking as well as some comfortable clothes.
-If you are planning to swim on the tour don’t forget to bring the swimsuit and a towel.
-It is always smart to have suncream and a pair of sunglasses if its a sunny summer day.
-We also recommend you to bring the clothes for change just in case.
+Swimming inside the National Park is forbidden from January 2021.
+It is important to preserve the nature and we always recommend to bring suncream and a pair of sunglasses if its a sunny summer day.

 In case you are visiting Krka National Park after summer it is advisable to bring some warm clothes as it can get chilly by the water.

-If you book your Krka National Park Tour from Split with Sugaman Tours either online or in our office at Dusud 4 in downtown Split, right inside the Diocletian Palace, you will begin your tour from the main tourist bus terminal (taxi station) in the old Split town.
+If you book your Krka National Park Tour from Split with Sugaman Tours either online or in our office at Obala Lazareta 3, 21 000 Split.
+You will begin your tour from the main tourist bus terminal (taxi station) in the old Split town.
 It is located between Obala Lazareta and Poljana kneza Trpimira, near “Terminal F” restaurant and red letters SPLIT photo sign.

 Meeting point before the tour starts at 08:15 AM